-- B. Health Certificates: Prior to shipment, the importer must request from SENASA an import permit.
+- older than one year from the issue date.
+For additional information, see FAIRS Peru Country Report 2024. - B. Health Certificates: Before shipment, the importer must request from SENASA an import permit.
 Applications are available at www.senasa.gob.pe.
 Import permits are valid for 90 calendar days from the date of issue but can be extended for an additional 90-day period.
 Amendments and/or changes will invalidate the permit.
 SENASA reserves the right to suspend or annul import permits if pests or animal diseases are detected in the country of export.
 The importer is required to obtain from the exporter an official health certificate from the country of origin (see Appendix I).
 The original certificate must be presented to SENASA for customs clearance purposes.
-For additional information on import procedures, see FAIRS Peru Country Report 2022. - B.1.
-Sanitary and Phytosanitary certificate: On December 7, 2017, SENASA updated its list of agricultural products based on risk category of processing type, tariff subheading, and a term glossary that describes the processes for classification in each risk category.
+For additional information on import procedures, see FAIRS Peru Country Report 2024. - B.1.
+Sanitary and Phytosanitary certificate: On December 7, 2017, SENASA updated its list of agricultural products based on the risk category of processing type, tariff subheading, and a term glossary that describes the processes for classification in each risk category.
 This list was published in the official gazette as the Directorial Resolution 0162-2017-MINAGRI-SENASA.
 This list is a compilation of all the products regulated by SENASA.
 Import requirements incorporate risk analysis based on the Andean Community (CAN) and World Trade Organization (WTO) regulations.
-Additionally, recommendations by the World Organization for Animal Health (OIE), Codex Alimentarius (Codex), and the sanitary conditions of the exporting country are taken into account.
+Additionally, recommendations by the World Organization for Animal Health (OIE), Codex Alimentarius (Codex), and the sanitary conditions of the exporting country are considered.